Adam Larsson: New Jersey Devils (2011–2016)

 Due to his play during the first three months of the season, Larsson was selected to the NHL All-Star Rookie SuperSkills Competition on 12 January 2012, along with teammate Adam Henrique.
-At the time of the selection, Larsson led all rookie defensemen with 13 assists and 15 points while averaging 21:46 of ice time per game.
+At the time of the selection, Larsson led all rookie defencemen with 13 assists and 15 points while averaging 21:46 of ice time per game.
 However, he chose to pull out due to a sore wrist and was replaced by Montreal Canadiens rookie defenceman Raphael Diaz.
-Through his first 48 games in the NHL, Larsson averaged 21:48 minutes per games and had accumulated two goals and 14 assists while training with Devil's assistant coach Larry Robinson.
-His production was cut short after he suffered an injury on 2 February due to a hit from Canadiens defenseman P.K.
+Through his first 48 games in the NHL, Larsson averaged 21:48 minutes per games and had accumulated two goals and 14 assists while training with Devils assistant coach Larry Robinson.
+His production was cut short after he suffered an injury on 2 February due to a hit from Canadiens defenceman P.K.
 Subban.
-Although he missed 10 games to recover, Larsson returned to the Devil's lineup still leading all Devils defensemen in points.
+Although he missed 10 games to recover, Larsson returned to the Devils' lineup still leading all Devils defencemen in points.
 However, he only scored two assists through the final 16 games and he served as a healthy scratch for five of the team's last six regular season games.
 He finished the regular season with two goals and 16 assists through 65 games and received one fifth-place vote for the Calder Memorial Trophy.
 Beyond his point total, Larsson played an average of 26 seconds per game on the penalty kill, while averaging 1:38 on the power play.
-Despite his success during the regular season, Larsson struggled to enter the Devil's lineup in the 2012 Stanley Cup playoffs as he failed to make an appearance during their opening-round matchup against the Florida Panthers.
+Despite his success during the regular season, Larsson struggled to enter the Devils' lineup in the 2012 Stanley Cup playoffs as he failed to make an appearance during their opening-round matchup against the Florida Panthers.
 He eventually made his postseason debut in Game 2 of the Eastern Conference semifinals against the Philadelphia Flyers after Ilya Kovalchuk suffered an injury.
 During his debut, he recorded five hits through 13 minutes and 15 seconds of ice time as well as tallied the game-tying goal in their eventual 4–1 win.
 Upon scoring the game-tying goal, Larsson also became the first Devils rookie defenceman to score a goal in his first playoff game.
-Due to his debut, Larsson remained in the Devil's lineup for Game 3 despite Kovalchuk returning.
+Due to his debut, Larsson remained in the Devils' lineup for Game 3 despite Kovalchuk returning.
 He played in four more playoff games, going pointless through all, before being replaced by Peter Harrold prior to Game 2 of the Eastern Conference finals against the New York Rangers.